 I realise that this may be controversial.
 Some people may read this and disagree.
 But our goal is not financial independence.
 At least, it is not on the cards for us right now.
 Instead, we are working on a slightly different situation.

 For us, we are working on financial stability.
 To me, this phrase means being in a place with our money that gives us the right balance between our needs as a family now and in the future.
-It is very personal to us and your financial stability may look entirely different from ours.
+It is very personal to us and your financial stability may look entirely different to ours.

 Can’t read now?
 Pin it for later!